wifisensing/PicoScenes-Manual/source/scenarios.rst

     This command enables AGC for the SDR device with the ID A_B210_SDR.

-Multiple Rx-Channel Rx by Single NI USRP Device
+Multi-Channel Rx by Single NI USRP Device
 ++++++++++++++++++++++++++++++++++++++++++++++++++

 PicoScenes supports *multi-channel Rx* and even *multi-USRP combined multi-channel Rx*.
 For example, the NI USRP B210, X310 and other advanced models have two or more independent RF channels.
 PicoScenes supports receiving dual/multi-channel signals and decoding MIMO frames.